jabramo25/chromeToolsDemo/README.md

 `cd chromeToolsDemo`

-Run npm install to install any needed 3rd party libraries
+Run npm install to install any needed 3rd party libraries.
+If this fails you may need to re-open your command line window.

 `npm install`